checkdigits/delphidarkmode/README.md

 ---
 **`procedure SetAppropriateThemeMode(const DarkModeThemeName, LightModeThemeName: string);`**

-Automatically sets a Dark Mode theme is Windows is running in Dark Mode To use:
+Automatically sets a Dark Mode theme if Windows is running in Dark Mode To use:
 1. Got to project properties
 2. Select appearance and choose two or more themes.
 Note down the names!